ajaynagotha/a2a-js/README.md

 });
 ```

-#### Authentication Handler Pattern
+#### Authentication Support with AuthenticationHandler

-For advanced authentication scenarios (such as handling 401/403, dynamic tokens, etc), use the `AuthenticationHandler` interface with the `createAuthenticatingFetchWithRetry` helper.
+For dynamic authentication (e.g. handling 401/403, rotating tokens, etc.), implement an `AuthenticationHandler` and wrap your fetch with `createAuthenticatingFetchWithRetry`:

 ```typescript
 import { createAuthenticatingFetchWithRetry } from "@a2a-js/sdk/client/auth-handler";